top of page

 Luxury Hotels in Halifax

-The Muir Hotel - If you are looking for a luxury hotel stay, that is perfectly located right on the waterfront, look no further than the Muir Hotel.
+The Muir Hotel - If you are looking for a luxury hotel stay, that is perfectly located right on the waterfront, the Muir hotel is a great, all be it expensive option.
 The hotel is part of the Marriott hotel chain so we were able to use 'points' to stay there for free.
-We stayed here for our daughters birthday and we loved our stay here so much that we wrote a full review here.
-Another high end option is the Sutton Place Hotel, which is located mid way up the hill towards the citadel.
+We stayed here for our daughters birthday and had a great time - so much that we wrote a full review here.

 Mid Range Hotels in Halifax

 Halifax Marriott Harbourfront Hotel - this is another Marriott hotel that is conveniently located along the waterfront (near the Historic Properties), but at a more reasonable price.
 Susie stayed here last year as part of a conference she was attending and was impressed with the rooms and facilities.
-If you are considering a stay on the Dartmouth side of the harbour, the Courtyard by Marriott is a fairly new hotel, that is clean and has a fantastic slide that the kids loved.

 Budget Hotels in Halifax